ebi-gene-expression-group/scxa-tertiary-workflow/README.md

 #### Running the workflow for SCEA

-If running for Single-cell Expression Atlas, include the Atlas-specific config by adding `-c atlas.config` to the Nextflow command.
+If running for Single-cell Expression Atlas, specify the Atlas-specific profile by adding `-profile atlas` to the Nextflow command.

 ### Output